Vikramjeetsingh07/Canada-Wildfire-Analysis-Prediction-/README.md

 | Grande Prairie    | 55.1707   | -118.7884   |
 | Edson             | 53.581    | -116.439    |

-# Canada Wildfire Analysis and Prediction
+# Wildfire Analysis and Prediction

 This project explores wildfire patterns and predictive modeling in Canada from 2006 to 2023.
 By combining data from NASA's FIRMS (Fire Information for Resource Management System) and Open-Meteo, the project aims to analyze wildfire occurrences and develop machine learning models for prediction based on environmental and climatic factors.